-A Reddit user is facing a travel dilemma after having a trip canceled with two friends last month.
+A traveler is facing a travel dilemma after having a trip canceled with two friends last month.
 Does she re-book the original plan with them for later in the year or use the travel credits she’s now got to go somewhere else on her own?

 A Snake Move or Perfectly Reasonable?

 The original poster (OP) explains that she and her friends were supposed to be going on a trip to Seattle and Vancouver.
 However, after booking her tickets for $1000, her friends had to cancel for financial reasons, but the airline gave her a travel credit as compensation.